evidentlyai/evidently/README.md

 ### Option 1: Test Suites
 > This is a simple Hello World example.
 You can explore a complete tutorial to [Get Started with Reports and Test Suites](https://docs.evidentlyai.com/get-started/tutorial).

 Prepare your data as two pandas `DataFrames`.
-The first should include your reference data, the second - current production data.
+The first is your reference data, and the second is current production data.
 The structure of both datasets should be identical.
-To run some of the evaluations (e.g. Data Drift), you need input features only.
-In other cases (e.g. Target Drift, Classification Performance), you need Target and/or Prediction.
+You need input features only to run some evaluations (e.g., Data Drift).
+In other cases (e.g., Target Drift, Classification Performance), you need Target and/or Prediction.

 After installing the tool, import the Evidently **Test Suite** and required presets.
 We'll use a simple toy dataset: